dortegas/kickstarter-analysis/README.md

 - What are some limitations of this dataset?
     - The data could be incomplete, considering the dataset period from 2009 to 2017, which skews both the data and the model toward today's assumptions.
     - The target of projects would complement the dataset.
-In such a way, we could help Louis forecast the best launch date for the Fever play.
+In such a way, we could help Louis estimate the best launch date for the Fever play.

 - What are some other possible tables and/or graphs that we could create?